Mysore Fridays are a dream within the dream. The will is worn out, as is the body, so you just let the vinyasa carry you through.

 Yeah, you got in allright.
 What does it look like?
 An email confirmation from KPJAYI.
 It looks like your nadis glittering after pranayama, and like 80 ashtangis on motorbikes sliding through 4am Gokulam toward a nerve plexus.
 It looks like the lot of them practicing on one breath, beyond discipline, beyond badassery, just well limned channels of tapas- svadyaya- ishvarapranidhana.

-Most in that room have been through primary series 1,000 times at least, and if SKPJ was right, that’s enough to give up trying to make something happen, trying to be somebody, or minding the 6 extra limbs on your mat as if they were other from your own.
+Most in that room have been through primary series 1,000 times at least, and maybe that’s enough to give up trying to make something happen, trying to be somebody, or minding the 6 extra limbs on your mat as if they were other from your own.
 I’m not saying some of us here are not on a separateness trip.
 Separateness happens because (student-)body parts in extreme pain imagine they are different from the whole.
 But usually by Fridays the ahamkara is exhausted and we can just let the vinyasas do their thing.
 The closing mantra is full and loud – may all beings in all worlds be blessed; may I not cling to the results of these actions but let the practice just be a part of the world.

 And then we pour back into the dark outside the shala, almost an hour before sunrise.
 Bumping coconuts, someone always says to the others, “Wait, what just happened?”
 And then the early crew is back to bed, to dream again with the channels a little more clear.